simuse/JS-snips/README.md

 #JS-snips

-A collection of Javascript utility functions.
+A collection of vanilla-Javascript utility functions, no dependencies.
-The functions were collected accross the web or created by myself.
+Functions were collected accross the web or created by myself.

 ##Table of contents